 What you can expectBy Mayo Clinic staff

-- Fine-needle aspiration biopsy.
+Fine-needle aspiration biopsy.
 This is the simplest type of breast biopsy and may be used to evaluate a lump that can be felt during a clinical breast exam.
 For the procedure, you lie on a table.
-While steadying the lump with one hand, your doctor uses the other hand to direct a very fine needle — one more slender than that used to obtain a blood sample — into the lump.
+While steadying the lump with one hand, your doctor uses the other hand to direct a fine needle - more slender than that used to obtain a blood sample or tissue sample - into the lump.

-- Stereotactic biopsy.
+Stereotactic biopsy.
 This type of biopsy uses mammograms to pinpoint the location of suspicious areas within the breast.
 For this procedure, you generally lie facedown on a padded biopsy table with one of your breasts positioned in a hole in the table.
 You may need to remain in this position for 30 minutes to one hour.

-- MRI-guided core needle biopsy.
-This type of core needle biopsy is done under guidance of MRI - an imaging technique that captures multiple cross-sectional images of your breast and combines them, using a computer, to generate detailed, 3-D pictures.
-During this procedure you lie facedown on a padded scanning table.
+MRI-guided core needle biopsy.
+This type of core needle biopsy is done under guidance of MRI - an imaging technique that captures multiple cross-sectional images of your breast and combines them, using a computer, to generate detailed 3-D pictures.
+During this procedure, you lie facedown on a padded scanning table.
 Your breasts fit into a hollow depression in the table.